C S-Computer Science

 C S 3113.
 Introduction to Operating Systems.3 Credit Hours.

-Prerequisite: C S 2413 and C S 2813 or MATH 2513, and C S 2614 or ECE 2214.
+Prerequisite: C S 2413 or C S 2414, and C S 2813 or MATH 2513, and C S 2614 or ECE 3223.
 An introduction to the major concepts and techniques of designing and implementing operating systems including: memory management, process management, information management, and computer security.
 Principles of performance evaluation.
 Class projects require the design and implementation of software systems.
 A UNIX family operating system will be used.
 (F)

 C S 3203.
 Software Engineering.3 Credit Hours.

-Prerequisite: C S 2413, and C S 2813 or MATH 2513.
+Prerequisite: C S 2413 or CS 2414, and C S 2813 or MATH 2513.
 Methods and tools for software specification, design, implementation, testing, code management and documentation.
 Emphasis on architectural modularity, encapsulation of software objects, and current industrial software development processes.
 Students will make reasoned choices among software components.
 Study of professional ethics, responsibility, and legal issues.
 No student may obtain credit for CS 3203 and C S 5213.
 (F, Sp)

 C S 3323.
 Principles of Programming Languages.3 Credit Hours.

-Prerequisite: C S 2413, and C S 2813 or MATH 2513, and ENGL 3153 or BC 2813 or ENGR 2002 as a prerequisite or concurrent enrollment.
+Prerequisite: C S 2413 or C S 2414, and C S 2813 or MATH 2513, and ENGL 3153 or BC 2813 or ENGR 2002 as a prerequisite or concurrent enrollment.
 An introduction to theoretical foundations and paradigms of programming languages.
 Topics include basic concepts such as lexical analysis, syntax analysis, type systems and semantics, some practical issues such as memory management and exception handling, and programming paradigms such as imperative programming, object-oriented programming, functional programming and scripting.
 (Sp)

 C S 3440.
 Mentored Research Experience.3 Credit Hours.

 0 to 3 hours.
-Prerequisite: CS 2413 and CS 2813 or Math 2513 and permission of instructor; May be repeated, maximum credit 12 hours.
-For the inquisitive student to apply the scholarly processes of the discipline to a research or creative project under the mentorship of a faculty member.
+Prerequisite: ENGL 1213 or EXPO 1213, and permission of instructor; may be repeated; maximum credit 12 hours.
+For the inquisitive student to apply computer science in a project under the mentorship of a faculty member.
 Student and instructor should complete an Undergraduate Research & Creative Projects (URCP) Mentoring Agreement and file it with the URCP office.
-Not for honors credit.
+Not for honors credit. .
 (F, Sp, Su)

 C S 3823.
 Theory of Computation.3 Credit Hours.

-Prerequisite: CS 2413 and CS 2813 or MATH 2513 or CS 5005 or DSA 5005.
+Prerequisite: (CS 2413 or CS 2414 and CS 2813 or MATH 2513) or CS 5005 or DSA 5005.
 Introduction to abstract machine theory and formal language theory.
 Topics include Turing machines, finite/pushdown automata, deterministic versus nondeterministic computations, context-free grammars, and mathematical properties of these systems.
 (F)

 C S 3960.
 Honors Reading.1-3 Credit Hours.